-Archives NZ’s temporary care records protection instruction (the instruction) is a set of rules for government agencies that create, receive or hold care records.
+Archives NZ’s temporary care records protection instruction (the instruction) is a set of rules for government agencies that create, receive or hold care recordsopen_in_new.

 Non-government agencies and local government agencies should use this instruction as guidance.